coder4-c/survivor_support/SECURITY_SETUP_SUMMARY.md

 ## ✅ COMPLETED SECURITY IMPLEMENTATION

-Your Safe Circle project now has comprehensive secrets management and security measures in place.
+Your Salama project now has comprehensive secrets management and security measures in place.
 Here's what has been implemented:

 ---